Tiger Man (Short Story Extract)

 I was an artist, before I lost my sight.
 My wife Pat and I used to have a little gallery in a village called Ingleton up in the Peaks.
 She was a potter and I painted.
 Her work cluttered every surface in our house: vases, perfectly rounded at the base, blooming into stunted shapes, like castle ruins; jugs with wilting lips and fragile willowy handles; sweeping shallow bowls, like meandering rivers.
 I couldn’t see them properly but I liked to pick them up and feel their weight in my hands.
 The glaze she used had little bumps in it that reminded me of Braille.
 Sometimes I felt real words in them, but could never find them again.

+After I gave up painting, Pat encouraged me to sculpt.
+I would model the clay and she would fire and glaze the pieces.
+The first sculpture we made was for our Gold Wedding.
+It was of four hands, clasped together.
+Two male hands on the outside, square and brutish, and the delicate female hands inside, like a butterfly emerging.
+I used to think the hands were clasped in love and friendship.
+Now when I hold it, all I sense is desperation.
 Once my sight started to go, we bought a house on Clapham Road, along with the rest of the old fogies.
 The day after we moved in, the man next door came round.
 I could just about make out that he had a mass of curly grey hair.
 Pat always had a very expressive face, at that point I could still see whether she was smiling or frowning.
 The man next door’s face was like a muddy pool, his head perfectly static as he delivered each careful word.

 “Good morning, I’m your neighbour, name’s Joe,” he grasped for my hand.
 His handshake was cold and businesslike.